Personal site redesign - COGS 125 teaching artifact

 Before, after, and why it changed

 The old site did its job, but it asked visitors to assemble the story themselves.
 The redesign tries to make the first glance more generous: research thesis first, proof close to the claim, and fewer visual elements that exist only because they look cool.
+I also wanted the process to be useful for my COGS 125: Advanced Interaction Design students in Winter 2026, especially students who are just starting to use AI to build portfolio websites for course projects.

 Taste as a loop

 The most useful part of working with Codex was not that it could generate code quickly.
 It was that speed created more chances to practice judgment.
-I used high-reasoning, plan-first implementation loops: make a plan, implement a small pass, inspect screenshots, critique the page from several visitor roles, then simplify.
+I used Codex with high-reasoning, plan-first implementation loops: make a plan, implement a small pass, inspect screenshots, critique the page from several visitor roles, then simplify.

 That loop is close to Donald Schon’s idea of the reflective practitioner: the designer acts, sees what the situation says back, and reframes the next move.
 In this project, the website itself became the material talking back.